The Internet Shrine and Library for Pumpkins

 Pumpkin Patches - Site Selection and Preparation

 Pumpkin plants need to grow in full sun.
 Select a site for your pumpkin patch that receives as much sunshine as possible.
 As with any garden vegetable, the more sun the better.
 You want to provide the leaves with maximum sunshine.
 The object is to help maximize the photosynthesis process, and therefore, produce the largest plant and fruit.
 Secondly, it helps keep the plant leaves drier earlier in the day and later at night, minimizing the time that moisture and dew is on the leaves.
-In sultry summer nights, this moisture can promote disease and bacterial wilt, a real danger to your crop.
+In sultry summer nights, this moisture can promote plant disease, a real danger to your crop.

 Preparing the Bed: